 Pack LOTS of snacks.
 Just like a gooey chocolate cake makes me happy, so do healthy snack to little ones.
 I love the small boxes of raisins for travel – they are a godsend when you’re thousands of feet in the air and struggling to keep your toddler from escaping his/her seat.
 Raisins take foreeeeever to eat, and should give you a fair bit of peace…In case of emergency break out the chocolate buttons!

 The likelihood of leaks, etc are much smaller than with babies, but you’ll still need to be prepared.
 Take one spare set of clothes, and PJs if travelling long-haul, to help them sleep.
 If you want to win parent of the year award, get them new pj’s so they feel excited to go to sleep.

-We don’t use our tablet much, but we always take it on long journeys.
-Amazon’s Fire Kids tablet is great as it comes loaded with games, and you can download Cbeebies shows onto the iPlayer app.
+We don’t use our tablet much, but do always take our Amazon’s Fire Kids tablet when travelling.
+This tablet is great as it comes loaded with games, and you can download Cbeebies shows onto the iPlayer app – find out all you can download here and read my full review of the Amazon Fire here.
+It also features a fantastic parent control dashboard where you can choose just how long to let your kid play with what!
 Peppa will be your best friend on a plane.
 If you’d rather your child played with a more educational tablet, the Leap pad is a great option.

 5. Gel window stickers